An Overview

-This is the UK’s only Bachelor of Music degree dedicated to traditional and folk music.
+This is one of a few Bachelor of Music degrees dedicated to traditional and folk music.
 Aspiring performers on this course explore Scotland’s unique and dynamic musical traditions as a conceptual, critical and creative framework within which to achieve a distinctively personal voice as an artist.
 This is interwoven with a solid basis in contemporary and eclectic performance practice.

 Our curriculum recognises that the innovative nature of Scottish traditional music today must be embraced, and that the creative development of the individual is the most important way to ensure traditional music flourishes from one generation to another.